 If market forces fail to provide adequate redemption centers, the program is responsible for filling the gap.

 Moneys in the program fund that are not needed to fund the program may be used to provide grants to local governments for recycling, litter control and related activities.
 At no point may they revert to the General Fund.

-TennCan: What this bill
+TennCan: What it

 will and won't do